bitpay/bitcore/docs/helpers/Unit.md

 ## Creating units

 There are two ways for creating a unit instance.
-You can instanciate the class using a value and a unit code; alternatively if the unit it's fixed you could you some of the static methods.
+You can instantiate the class using a value and a unit code; alternatively if the unit it's fixed you could you some of the static methods.
 Check some examples below:

 ```javascript
 var unit;